 Smokeless Tobacco and Health Risks

-Smokeless tobacco products are known by many names, including: dip, chew, spit, oral and spitless tobacco, and dry and moist snuff (snus).
+Smokeless tobacco products are known by many names: dip, chew, spit, oral and spitless tobacco, and dry and moist snuff (snus).
 Smokeless tobacco is not a safe alternative to cigarettes.

 The facts about smokeless tobacco: